BurkovBA/BurkovBA.github.io/content/blog/2022-02-25-1/index.md

 However, if $f(x)$ and $g(x)$ are not convex, the solutions of the original problem $f^*(x)$ and of the Lagrange dual problem
 $\inf_{x} \Lambda(x)$ diverge by a value, called **duality gap**.

+Let us depict a weird coordinate system, where instead of x, we use $f(x)$ and $g(x)$ as variables.
+In that coordinate system if conditions are not convex, the area, delimited by conditions, is not convex as well.
+Then there is a gap between the primal optimization problem and the dual problem:

 ![Lagrange dual](LagrangeDualScene.mp4)

 ## References: